Abstract Factory Design Pattern in C#

 2. Concrete Products: These are the classes that implement the Abstract Product interface.
 In our example, RegularBike, SportsBike, RegularCar, and SportsCar classes are the Concrete Products.

-3. Abstract Factory: This will be an interface for operations that will create Abstract Product objects.
-In our example, it is going to be IVehicleFactory.
+3. Abstract Factory: This will be an interface for operations that create Abstract Product objects.
+In our example, it will be IVehicleFactory.

 4. Concrete Factory: These classes implement the AbstractFactory interface and provide implementations for the interface methods.
-In our example, RegularVehicleFactory and SportsVehicleFactory are the concrete factory classes.
+In our example, the concrete factory classes are RegularVehicleFactory and SportsVehicleFactory.

-5. Client: It is the class that is going to use the Abstract Product and Abstract Factory to create a family of products.
+5. Client: This class will use the Abstract Product and Abstract Factory to create a family of products.
 In our example, it is the Main method of the Program class.

 Abstract Factory Components in Our Example